nalchi-net/GnsSharp/README.md

     = ISteamNetworkingSockets.User!.CreateListenSocketIP(in address, listenSocketConfigs);
 ```

-This exception is for 2 reasons:
+These exceptions are for 2 reasons:
 1. To allow the listen socket and the client connections to have a different callback set up.
 1. Because there's no Steam Callbacks in open source GNS, and I wanted to guarantee the same API usage for both versions.